-The Teen Only Program offers both topic-based instruction and space for self-directed learning.
-Participants ages 14 and up meet at the Garden Classroom on Mondays and Cope House on Thursdays.
-Teen participants are able to collaborate exclusively with other teens, through a combination of Workshops, Open Studio and Mentoring.
+The Teen Program offers both class instruction and space for self-directed learning.
+Participants ages 13-and-up meet at the Cope House on Tuesdays & Thursdays.
+Teen participants are able to collaborate exclusively with other teens, through a combination of Classes and Open Studio.
 Talking Stick teens develop essential life skills such as decision making, creative problem solving, communication, self-management, and critical thinking.
 We provide a safe and social space that respects the individual, nurtures curiosity and supports their desire to learn.

-Annual enrollment in the Intermediate Program gives teens age 14 and up access to all ten Topic-Based Workshops, and they may choose to partake or not the week each topic begins.
-Running concurrently, Open Studio provides young people a facilitated space to learn if they are not interested in a particular topic session or if they prefer to self-direct.
+Annual enrollment in the Teen Program gives teens age 13-and-up access to all Teen Classes offered on that day, and they may choose to partake or not the week each class begins.
+Running concurrently, Open Studio provides young people a facilitated space to learn if they are not interested in a particular class or if they prefer to self-direct.